pkt-cash/ns-projects/projects/2021_05_09_user_operated_internet_fund.md

 ### Cost effectiveness/Value for money

 This establishes whether a proposed project is efficient and frugal, and represents good value for money.
-This goes beyond just applying a reasonable hourly rate, and basically also determines whether the overall budget requested is effective and 'worth it'.
+This goes beyond just applying a reasonable hourly or monthly rate, and basically also determines whether the overall budget requested is effective and 'worth it'.

 A rating of 1 indicates that the evaluators feel the project is beyond just wasting money, and that it would be undesirable or even obscene to fund.
 A score of 7 ("Extremely good value for money") means that the review considers the requested budget of the project to represent great value for money, and that the overall cost is very low given the effort involved in terms of quality and quantity.